Random Forest Weighted Local Fr\'echet Regression with Random Objects: Theoretical Properties

-and develop the corresponding large sample theory.
-The assumption that $B$ is large enough for Monte Carlo effects not to matter is inspired by \cite{scornet2015consistency}, \cite{wager2018estimation} and many other works.
+As $s_n\rightarrow \infty$ when $n\rightarrow \infty$, the objective function $\hat{R}_{n}(x,y)$ of $\hat{r}_{\oplus}(x)$ is an infinite order U-statistic with rank $s_{n}$ for any fixed $y \in \Omega$.
+The assumption that $B$ is large enough for Monte Carlo effects not to matter is inspired by \cite{scornet2015consistency, wager2018estimation, cevid2022distributional} and many other works.
 In practice, we can choose $B$ as large as possible.
-We see
+In Remark~\ref{remark 3.2}, we provide a discussion regarding the issue of finite $B$.